Pheromones And Physical Attraction

 According to a recent study, certain body chemicals may help create a sexual spark between men and women.
 Human relationships are complex and any number of factors tend to attract people to each other and even help keep them together, but some believe the key to connecting lies in odorless chemicals excreted from the body called pheromones.

-Dr. Winnifred Cutler, a reproductive biologist says, "Pheromones are one of natures components designed to make sure we reproduce," For those needing a biological boost, Cutler bottles and sells pheromones.
+Dr. Winnifred Cutler (click for bio), a reproductive biologist says, "Pheromones are one of nature's components designed to make sure we reproduce."
+For those needing a biological boost, Cutler bottles and sells pheromones.

-According to the study, women who had pheromone added to their perfume reported a more than 50 percent increase in sexual attention from men.
+According to the study (click for study details), women who had pheromone added to their perfume reported a more than 50 percent increase in sexual attention from men.

 Leslie Rudio said, "I am very curious to see if that actually works."

 A few weeks later we checked back with our testers.
 Their results were mixed.
-Another tester, Jannet Fletcher said, "I couldn't really say if there was any difference."
+Another tester, Janet Fletcher said, "I couldn't really say if there was any difference."

 Neither could Leslie Rudio, although she did get back together with her boyfriend.